dps923/winter2020/notes/core-data-fetchrequest-essentials.md

 ### Sort descriptors

-(more to come)

 A fetch request can have - if desired - one or more sort descriptors.
 (More than one?
-For example, think about a sort by last name then by first name).
+For example, think about a sort by last name, then by first name.)

+The `sortDescriptors` property is an optional array of sort descriptor objects.
+Each sort descriptor object names a "key" to sort on (the data property name), and a true/false value for "ascending".
+The typical syntax style is to use the `NSSortDescriptor` initializer inline in the statement.

 For example: